codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 # Sorting algorithms

 At a risk of stating the obvious, sorting algorithms arrange lists of data in a particular order.
 There are various types of sorting algorithms, such as counting, radix and comparison sorts.
-This tutorial is concerned with comparison sorts, which usually sort list elements using a single comparison operation (eg: >= ).
+This tutorial is concerned with comparison sorts, which usually sort list elements using a single comparison operation (eg: `>=` ).

-You are probably familiar with the JavaScript array function array.prototype.sort().
+You are probably familiar with the JavaScript array method `Array.prototype.sort()`.
 You can read all about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).

-MDN says
+As the Mozilla Developer Network documentation explains:
 >The sort() method sorts the elements of an array in place and returns the array.
 The sort is not necessarily stable.
 The default sort order is according to string Unicode code points.

-As you probably know, the sort function takes your array and compares the elements according to their Unicode values.
+As you probably know, the sort method takes your array and compares the elements according to their Unicode values.
 It coerces numbers to strings and then compares them, and it makes a bit of a mess of numbers!
-To overcome this, you can pass a comparison function argument to the sort function, which will allow numerical sorting.
-Using the arguments a and b you can sort in ascending or descending order, and using bracket and dot notation, you can sort multidimensional arrays and arrays of objects.
+To overcome this, you can pass a comparison function argument to the sort method, which will allow numerical sorting.
+Using the arguments `a` and `b` you can sort in ascending or descending order, and using bracket and dot notation you can sort multidimensional arrays and arrays of objects.

 So far so good.
-But one day, you find yourself in front of a whiteboard, and the interviewer says 'Write me a sort function suitable for small to medium datasets of moderate complexity, including different data types and floating point numbers.
+But one day, you find yourself in front of a whiteboard, and the interviewer says 'write me a sort function suitable for small to medium datasets of moderate complexity, including different data types and floating-point numbers.
 Your time starts now.'

 You can't use the built-in sort function.
 What are you going to do?
 What do you need to know?